 At Valley View Secondary School students have access to the Student Services support team who are dedicated to supporting you throughout your education.
-Our Student Support Services will help you enrol, assist in allocating student ID cards, communication with you and your families and will be your first point of call for all your questions.
-They’ll give you advice on appropriate support services and resources available to you and will help schedule appointments with specialised services if required including appointments with Wellbeing for Learning staff.
+Student Services can assist with student ID cards, communication with you and your families and will be your first point of call for all your questions.
+They’ll give you advice on appropriate support services and resources available to you and will help schedule appointments with specialised services if required including appointments with Wellbeing staff.

 Other services include:

 - Late arrivals